Financial Opportunity Center

-The GLCAP FOC is offering up to $3,000 in assistance for past-due mortgage or property tax payments for Sandusky County residents affected by missed work or lost income due to Covid-19.
+The GLCAP FOC is offering up to $3,000 in assistance for past-due mortgage or property tax payments for Ottawa, Sandusky, Seneca and Wood County residents affected by missed work or lost income due to Covid-19.
 Assistance is available on a first-come, first-served basis.

-To be eligible, residents must reside in Sandusky County and be at or below 200 percent of federal poverty guidelines (e.g. $4,367 per month for a family of four).
+To be eligible, residents must reside in any of these four counties and be at or below 200 percent of federal poverty guidelines (e.g. $4,367 per month for a family of four).
 Contact FOC Specialist Corey Manns at 419-333-6051 or at firstname.lastname@example.org for details.

 What can the FOC do for you?

 Our Financial Opportunity Center

 Financial counseling to help you better

 manage income and build wealth.